Understanding MEDIA_ROOT and MEDIA_URL in Django

 - Subdirectories: Django automatically creates subdirectories within

-when the first file is uploaded. - Root Directory: However, Django does not automatically create the
+MEDIA_ROOTas needed based on theupload_toparameter in your model fields.
+For example, if you haveupload_to='profile_photos/', Django will create this subdirectory insideMEDIA_ROOTwhen the first file is uploaded. - Root Directory: However, Django does not automatically create the

-directory itself.
+MEDIA_ROOTdirectory itself.
 This is because Django expects that you have already set up this directory as part of your application’s configuration.

 - Subdirectories: Django automatically creates subdirectories within